Friday, 13 December 2019

-Punjab is a land of ancient civilizations, its fertile land and perennially flowing rivers always made it an attractive place for people in search of a prosperous life.
-Its name was derived from the five rivers flowing in this region.
-But it is interesting to note that in ancient times Aryans called it Sapta Sindhu, the land of seven rivers.
-The seven rivers are Indus, Jhelum, Chenab, Ravi, Beas, Sutlej and Sarasvati.
-The last one has dried up a long time ago.
+Punjab is a land of ancient civilizations.
+Its fertile soil and perennial rivers have always made it an attractive destination for people in search of a prosperous life.
+The name “Punjab” comes from the five rivers flowing through the region, but interestingly, in ancient times the Aryans called it Sapta Sindhu—the land of seven rivers.
+These seven rivers were the Indus, Jhelum, Chenab, Ravi, Beas, Sutlej, and Sarasvati.
+The last one, Sarasvati, dried up long ago.

-Anyway, these existing six rivers form five Doabs (land between two rivers); from west to east, Sindh Sagar Doab, Jech Doab, Rachna Doab, Bari Doab and Bist Doab.
-The first three are in Pakistan and the last one in India.
-While the fourth, Bari Doab, is divided between the two countries.
+The existing six rivers form five Doabs (tracts of land between two rivers).
+From west to east, they are: Sindh Sagar Doab, Jech Doab, Rachna Doab, Bari Doab, and Bist Doab.
+The first three lie in Pakistan, the last in India, while the fourth, Bari Doab, is divided between the two countries.

 A view of the Lakhne Wala.
 (25.07.2019.)